What should I know about hiring in Czechia?

 - Christmas Eve

-If public holidays fall on the weekend, they are not transferred over to a week day.
+If public holidays fall on the weekend, they are not transferred over to the first weekday.

-Employees in the Czech Republic are entitled to a minimum of 4 weeks off per year.
-Vacation is counted in hours.
-Therefore, employees can apply for a half day of leave.
+Czech employees must get at least 4 weeks off per year.
+Leave is counted in hours, therefore the employees can also apply for a half day off.

-Pregnant employees are entitled to 28 weeks of maternity leave or 37 weeks for multiple births.
-Leave can start 6-8 weeks prior to the expected due date.
-During this time, the Social Security Administration pays the maternity benefits to the employee amounting to 70% of her assessed salary.
+Pregnant employees in Czechia are entitled to 28 weeks of maternity leave or 37 weeks for multiple births and they can begin the leave 6-8 weeks before the due date.
+The maternity leave benefits are paid by the Social Security Administration and amount to 70% of her assessed salary.

 Other leave (marriage, bereavement, exam leave)

-Bereavement leave: In the Czech Republic, in the event of the death of an immediate member, an employee is entitled to bereavement leave of up to three days paid leave.
+In the event of the death of an immediate family member, an employee is entitled to up to 3 days of leave.

-Jury Duty: Czech Republic Leave Laws require all employers to provide their full-time, regularly employed employees, job-protected, unpaid leave for their duty as jurors or as a witness in a case, responding to a subpoena: or acting as a plaintiff or defendant in the courts.
-Employees must provide a copy of the jury summons to the employer as evidence of the requirement.
+Czechia requires all organizations to provide their employees who are employed full-time with unpaid leave for their duty as jurors or as a witness in a case.
+Employees must present their employers with a copy of the jury summons as evidence of the requirement.

-2 to 4 weeks depending on the authorities and provided documents
+Usually, it takes 2 to 4 weeks to get a work permit, depending on the authorities and provided documents.

 Which documents do you need?